hapax/hapax.github.io/assets/reality.md

-One of these grand secrets is that everything is interesting; this is one the perks of being a scientist, that you get to see the universe as a kind of fractal of wonder, exhibiting wonder at every length scale.
-Einstein wrote a paper about tea leaves; Richard Feynman, another famous 20th century physicist, was perplexed by the way that spaghetti always snaps into three pieces.
+One of these grand secrets is that everything is interesting; this is one the perks of being a scientist, that you get to see the universe as a kind of fractal of wonder, exhibiting wonder in every object and at every length scale.
+Einstein wrote a paper about tea leaves and river bends; Richard Feynman, another famous 20th century physicist, was perplexed by the way that spaghetti always snaps into three pieces.
 There is nothing more wonderful to a geneticist than an E. coli